selfapplied/rh/README.md

 <!-- mdformat-toc end -->

-*A comprehensive mathematical investigation exploring the Riemann Hypothesis through modular protein architecture and critical hat theory*
+*A comprehensive mathematical investigation exploring the Riemann Hypothesis through modular arithmetic frameworks and critical hat theory*

+## About This Project<a name="about-this-project"></a>

+**What is this?** A mathematical investigation of the Riemann Hypothesis using novel frameworks: modular arithmetic structures and critical hat theory.

+**Who is this for?** Mathematicians, computational scientists, researchers, and students interested in novel approaches to one of mathematics' most famous unsolved problems.

+**Why is it interesting?** This project reveals that modular arithmetic exhibits novel structural patterns with self-stabilizing properties, providing new computational tools and geometric intuition for understanding the zeta function.

+**What's the status?** Research investigation with working computational implementations.
+Key mathematical claims require rigorous proof.

 ## Overview<a name="overview"></a>

-**The Riemann Hypothesis is investigated** through the development of **modular protein architecture** in arithmetic space, combined with the **critical hat theory** as a conjectural mathematical framework for zero detection.
+**The Riemann Hypothesis is investigated** through the development of **modular arithmetic frameworks** in arithmetic space, combined with the **critical hat theory** as a mathematical framework for zero detection.
 This represents an ongoing mathematical investigation that reveals interesting structural properties of modular arithmetic.

 **Goal (unproven)**: All non-trivial zeros of the Riemann zeta function have real part equal to 1/2.

-**Significance**: This framework reveals that modular arithmetic exhibits biological-like structural patterns with self-stabilizing properties—a novel perspective that may advance our understanding of mathematics.
+**Significance**: This framework reveals that modular arithmetic exhibits novel structural patterns with self-stabilizing properties—a mathematical perspective that may advance our understanding of number theory.

 ______________________________________________________________________